bakayu/ayuch/content/blog/go-to-production.md

 ![marcus aurelius](/images/go-to-prod/banner-1.jpg)

-> *“The world is a maze without a center.
+> *“The world is but a maze without a center.
 Become it, or be forever lost.”* -- Silenius’s Meditations

 [Tutorial Index](/blog/go-to-prod)